rangertaha/langorithms/docs/javascript/language.rst

 ---------------------------

 We can choose to define variables with **var**, **let**, and **const**.
 However, JavaScript is *untyped* so a variable can hold any data type and you dont need to declare the type during declaration.
+If variables are not defined it defaults to **var**.

 :var: From the original spec
 :let: Limits the scope to where it was defined